veganaize/closure-compiler/Polymer-Pass.md

 In either version 1 or 2, all calls to the `Polymer()` factory are properly recognized.

-In version 2, the compiler recognizes a class as having Polymer symantics when it either directly extends `Polymer.Element` or is annotated with `@polymer`.
+In version 2, you **must** annotate your class with `@polymer` if it does not directly extend `Polymer.Element`.
+The compiler does not automatically recognize classes as having Polymer symantics unless it either directly extends `Polymer.Element` or is annotated with `@polymer`.

 ```js
 Polymer({}) // always recognized